Inflectra/rapise-documentation/scorm/js_basic/README.md

 var myArray = [];     // an array
 var myObject = {};    // an object
 ```
-<script>@input
-""</script>

 On top of that, there are two special types called `undefined` and `null`.

-When a variable is used without first defining a value for it, it is equal to undefined.
+When a variable is used without first defining a value for it, it is equal to `undefined`.
 For example:

 ```javascript
 var newVariable;